pyepics/pyepics/doc/installation.rst

 Epics Open License
 ~~~~~~~~~~~~~~~~~~~~~~

-This code and all material associated with it are distributed under the
+The PyEpics source code, this documentation, and all material associated
-Epics Open License:
+with it are distributed under the Epics Open License:

 .. include:: ../license.txt

-.
+In plain words, this means

+  a. you can use this software for any purpose.

+  b. you can modify and redistribute this software if you keep existing copyright notices intact.

+  c. you cannot claim that you wrote this software or remove copyright notices.

+  d. you cannot claim the copyright holders endorse your use of this software.

+  e. you cannot claim the copyright holders owe you anything if the software does not work as you expect it to, and

+  f. if you are the US government, you can probably do whatever you want. ;)